UniMath/agda-unimath/src/category-theory/replete-subprecategories.lagda.md

 ### The predicate on a subprecategory of being closed under isomorphic objects

 We can define what it means for subprecategories to have objects that are closed under isomorphisms.
-Note, however, that this is not yet the correct definition of a replete subprecategory.
+Observe that this is not yet the correct definition of a replete subprecategory.

 ```agda
 module _